Teachers of Critical Languages Program (TCLP)

 Applicants are EFL public school teachers who are pre-selected by their employer, the Ministry of National Education.

 The online application link is sent to the pre-selected teachers only to complete and submit on due time.

 - Late June: Pre-Departure Orientation

-- Late July: Departure to the U.S.
+- Early August: Departure to the U.S.

 Prospective Fulbright participants should be aware that public health conditions, availability of consular services and travel, as well as U.S. institutional operating status and policies may affect their ability to travel to the U.S. and participate in academic programs.

 Should I be a teacher in public sector to be able to apply for the program?